Can I get a mortgage with a default?

 If your credit score is high, lenders will view you as less of a risk and so your chances of getting a regular mortgage, with lower interest rates, approved are higher.
 If you have a low credit score – because you have a default on your credit record, for example – lenders will view you as a riskier prospect, meaning your mortgage options narrow.

 There are many types of bad credit mortgages available, including fixed, variable, and discounted rates.
 The interest rate you’ll pay, and the amount you’ll be able to borrow will vary from lender to lender and will depend on your credit score.
-My Mortgage Pro can connect you with an expert mortgage broker who specialises in helping borrowers with defaulted credit accounts.

 How do I get a mortgage with a default?